maresmar/k8s-course/README.md

   syncPolicy: {}
 ```

-4. Use GUI to "SYNC" changes, and observe results.
+Use GUI to "SYNC" changes, and observe results.

-5. Commit a new message in `cm.yaml` and try to "REFRESH" (changes from GitHub) and "SYNC" them to cluster.
+You could also commit a new message in `cm.yaml` and try to "REFRESH" (changes from GitHub) and "SYNC" them to cluster.

 ## Resources
 - https://minikube.sigs.k8s.io/docs/handbook/controls/